 Sean Biggerstaff makes an excellent lead.
 He plays with both a youthful handsomeness and just the right degree of melancholy that the part requires.
 He is an actor who should be due wider breaks any day soon.
 Emilia Fox, daughter of Edward Fox and an actress who has been bubbling under in British film and tv, is quite lovely as his object of affections.

-Sean Ellis subsequently went onto make the modestly effective horror film The Brøken (2008) about body snatchers that emerge from mirrors, the non-genre heist thriller Metro Manila (2012) and the WWII drama Anthropoid (2016).
+Sean Ellis subsequently went onto make the modestly effective horror film The Brøken (2008) about body snatchers that emerge from mirrors, the non-genre heist thriller Metro Manila (2012), the WWII drama Anthropoid (2016) and the werewolf film The Cursed (2021).